nvdaaddons/addonWizzard/readme.md

     - authorName (Defaults to John Doe): Put the name of the authors, separated by commas here.
     - authorEmail (Defaults to John.Doe225830@blacklist.com): Place the authors emails here, separated by commas.
     - projectName (Defaults to "Simple Addon"): Place the project's name here, (Usually you'll put what you want the addon to be called, but if it's an addon with many components, this might be different.
     - addonName (Defaults to "simpleAddon"): The name (Internal identifyer) that NVDA uses to recognize this addon.
-This should be a valid python module name.
+This should be a valid python module name. *No spaces are allowed!*
     - addonSummary (Defaults to "Simple Addon"): This is the summary, or what your users will get to know for your addon.
 Something like "Indentone, musical indents" or "Tip of the Day" are good names.
     - addonDescription (Defaults to "This is my first add-on.
 It currently does nothing."): This is the description your add-on shows when you press about.
 If you want a multiline description, go to buildVars.py and do that there.
     - version (Defaults to "0.1.0-dev"): This is the version string you want your add-on to take on.
 Update this in buildVars.py whenever you release a new version.